zapazapaz/lab-sql-join-multiple-tables-en/README.md

 In this lab, you will be using the Sakila database of movie rentals.

-You can save your solutions in a file solutions.sql.
+You can save your solutions in a file `solutions.sql`.

 ## Instructions